 There are several sections of artificial Mulberry harbour scattered around Arromanches and, of course, you can easily see sections of it in the sea, even after 74 years.
 More information about the artificial Mulberry harbours here.

-Visiting the Longues-sur-Mer battery
+Visiting the Longues-sur-Mer gun battery on the D-day landing beaches

 You can find this incredible line of 4, relatively intact, guns on the cliff top if you follow the D514 west from Arromanches.
 There is plenty of space to park a motorhome next to the tourism office and you can also park overnight in the car park or close to the cliff tops 200 metres away.